 What is your product review policy?

 Reviews are not censored.
-We do filter posts that are not actually product reviews.
+We have never incentivized or paid for a product review.
+All product reviews are welcome.
+We do however filter posts that are not actually product reviews.
 Here are examples of product reviews that will be removed.

-Service related reviews.
+Service related reviews on product listings.
 We have a section for service related reviews.
 Please use it.
 Examples of service related reviews would be “Order arrived late”, “The pot was damaged in shipping”, “I ordered the 221 mix and they sent the 11011 mix by mistake”.
 Product reviews need to be based on the product itself.
 Human error, delivery and order issues are service related and have a home.

 Product reviews from competing companies.
 Market manipulation from competing brands in order to deface our brand is strictly prohibited and enforceable.
 If you are Bonsai Bob and leave negative feedback for a Bonsai Jack product it will be removed.